gonza593/STT465/HW_OLS_bonus.md

 ### Bonus Homework (counts up to 10 points of either midterm or final).

+Due Monday Nov 13 in class (printed, no e-mails)

 (1) Using the [gout](https://github.com/gdlc/STT465/blob/master/gout.txt) data set estimate the effects of sex, race and age on serum urate using the
 `lm()` function.
      1.1.
 Report your results